 - Chemical tenderizer.

-Usually, add cornstarch and beaten egg and whisk with baking soda powder to tenderize the red meat.
-I usually use these three methods together and also recommend this natural method, which is healthier for the body.
+Usually, add cornstarch and whisk with baking soda powder to tenderize the red meat.
+I usually use these two methods together and also recommend this natural method, which is healthier for the body.

 PRO TIP: If you want to marinate longer than half an hour or overnight, you should add baking soda and cornstarch 10 minutes before cooking.
 Don’t marinate red meat with baking soda for more than 30 minutes.
 Otherwise, the red meat will be tough if you add the baking soda for too long.

 If you want to know how to marinate a steak tender and juicy.
 Tips you can find in my previous post.
 There I show you tips and tricks on steak marinades in Asian flavors.
 And you can also use this marinade for steak sandwiches for your brunch, lunch, or lunchbox.

 How to make beef/pork crispy in a stir fry